Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 Submit a Fire Alarm permit application, with drawings per the commercial tenant improvement checklist, identifying all new and existing areas of work.
 This includes alarm locations in each unit, and type, with manufacturers catalog cuts.
-Refer to the permit applications tab and checklists & handouts tab on our Permit Services webpage for more information.
+Refer to the applications, submittal checklists, & fees page for more information.

 IRC and IBC requirements:

 IRC only—Seismic category-D1.
 Frost depth-12 inches minimum for decks and porches.IBC only—Seismic category-D, E, or F, subject to soil, location, risk category and building characteristics.